LStefanCoder/bluepenguin/README.md

 On Linux, for some reason the window size needs to be increased (.geometry and .minsize methods for both the main window and the about window).

+## Known issues

+The program needs to be restarted before another booklet is created.

 ## License

 Released under the GPL v.
 3.0 license (see https://www.gnu.org/licenses/gpl-3.0.txt).